MalcolmLorber/TurtleCans/README.md

 ###Protocol
 1. ATM knows the Bank's RSA public key.
 2. ATM sends the Bank it's RSA public key in plain text.
-3. The Bank sends and ack to the ATM.
-4. A randomly generated number is encrypted using the Bank's RSA public key and sent to the Bank.
+3. A randomly generated number is encrypted using the Bank's RSA public key and sent to the Bank.
-5. The Bank decrypts the randomly generated number using its RSA private key.
+4. The Bank decrypts the randomly generated number using its RSA private key.
-6. The Bank encrypts the decrypted randomly generated number it was sent by the ATM using the ATM's RSA public key and sends it to the ATM.
+5. The Bank encrypts the decrypted randomly generated number it was sent by the ATM using the ATM's RSA public key and sends it to the ATM.
-7. The ATM decrypts the message and compares the randomly generated number it originally sent to the Bank with the result of the decryption.
+6. The ATM decrypts the message and compares the randomly generated number it originally sent to the Bank with the result of the decryption.
 If it is a match, it is the Bank.
 Otherwise, it is not the Bank so break the connection.
-8. Encrypt the ATM's Diffie-Hellman public key using the Bank's RSA public key.
+7. Encrypt the ATM's Diffie-Hellman public key using the Bank's RSA public key.
-9. The Bank decrypts the message and sends its Diffie-Hellman public key encrypted using the ATM's RSA public key to the ATM.
+8. The Bank decrypts the message and sends its Diffie-Hellman public key encrypted using the ATM's RSA public key to the ATM.
-10. The ATM recieves the message and decrypts it.
+9. The ATM recieves the message and decrypts it.
-11. The ATM sends an ack to the Bank.
-12. The Bank recieves the ack and sends its first initial value as plain text to the ATM.
+10. The Bank sends its the initial value as plain text to the ATM.
-13. The ATM recieves the plain text message and sends an ack to the Bank.
-14. The Bank recieves the ack and sends the second intial value as plain text to the ATM.
-15. AES Cipher Feedback is used for all further communication with ATM to Bank communication using the first initial value and Bank to ATM communication using the second initial value.
+11. AES Cipher Feedback is used for all further communication with ATM to Bank communication using the first initial value and Bank to ATM communication using the second initial value.

 ###Error Handling
 * When in doubt, kick the user out